Jelder2/CSCI-4950-Senior-Project/README.md

 ## To run the files locally (After XAMPP is installed):
 1. Download or pull the files from this GitHub repository
-2. Navigate to where you chose for the XAMPP Files to be installed (Windows Default is <Drive>:\xampp\)
+2. Navigate to where you chose for the XAMPP Files to be installed (Windows Default is C(Or whatever drive):\xampp\)
 3. Navigate to the htdocs folder
 4. If you downloaded the files from this GitHub please unzip them now, If you pulled them skip this step
 5. Move the folder into htdocs, this will be part of the url (NOTE: If you want a shorter name for easier navigation, change 'CSCI-4950-Senior-Project' to something else)